-8.1 It is considered that Article 1 of Protocol 1 (peaceful enjoyment of possessions) and Article 8 (right to respect for private and family life, home and correspondence) of the European Convention on Human Rights may apply in this case.
-However, these rights must be weighed against the rights of neighbouring occupiers who may be adversely affected by the unauthorised development.
+It is considered that Article 1 of Protocol 1 (peaceful enjoyment of possessions) and Article 8 (right to respect for private and family life, home and correspondence) of the European Convention on Human Rights may apply in this case.
+However, these rights must be weighed against the rights of neighbouring occupiers who may be adversely affected by the unauthorised development; and the identified harm to the character and appearance of the Conservation Area.
 Taking into account the planning harm identified above, it is considered that the public interest weighs in favour of enforcement action.

-9 RECOMMENDATIONS
+9.0 RECOMMENDATIONS